- What happens during my first visit?

-Most appointments run approximately 60 minutes.
+Most appointments run for approximately 60 minutes.

 Is Physical Therapy painful?

 Communication is key.
 Your physical therapist will use tested, well-researched treatments to facilitate healing and recovery.
 For patients recovering from a knee or shoulder surgery working to regain range of motion may be painful.
 Your therapist will use techniques to maximize treatment goals paired with pain management modalities.
-It is important to communicate the intensity, frequency and duration of your pain to your treating therapist so they can best administer these treatments.
+It is important to communicate the intensity, frequency, and duration of your pain to your treating therapist so they can best administer these treatments.

 What happens if my pain or problem returns?

-If you have a flare up, just let us know.
+If you have a flare-up, just let us know.
 For some diagnoses, flare-ups are not uncommon.
 We may suggest that you schedule to come and see us, return to your physician or your therapist may suggest a modification to your daily activities or home exercise program.

 Why should I choose physical therapy as my first intervention?

-Physical therapy is a non-invasive, drug free way to alleviate pain and regain function and can be the most cost effective form of treatment.
+Physical therapy is a non-invasive, drug-free way to alleviate pain and regain function and can be the most cost-effective form of treatment.
 Click here for more information https://www.moveforwardpt.com/Benefits/Default.aspx

 How does the billing process work?